 4 Non-Toxic Weed Killers for Your Yard

 This post contains affiliate links.
-This means I may earn a small commission if you make a purchase, at no additional cost to you.
+I earn a tiny commission, at no additional cost to you.
+As an Amazon associate, I earn from qualifying purchases.
 Read my disclosure here.

 This post contains affiliate links.
-This means I may earn a small commission if you make a purchase, at no additional cost to you.
+I earn a tiny commission, at no additional cost to you.
+As an Amazon associate, I earn from qualifying purchases.
 Read my disclosure here.

-Here are four ideas for non-toxic weed killers, if you want to keep your yard free of potentially harmful chemicals.
-I know there are products on the market that are billed as pet/kid-safe, but I’m more comfortable with these options.
-They require a little more effort and sometimes repeated application.
-However, these recipes for non-toxic week killers use household ingredients and *most* don’t require waiting before you play a game of soccer (careful around the borax!).
+These ideas require a little more effort and sometimes repeated application.
+However, these recipes for non-toxic weed killers use household ingredients and *most* don’t require waiting before you play a game of soccer (careful around the borax!).

-The Simplest Non-Toxic Weed Killers
+Simplest Non-Toxic Weed Killer: Boiling Water

-Yes, seriously!
-If you need to kill a few weeds and don’t want to permanently destroy your grass or change the pH of the soil, pour boiling water on the weed and it will die.
 Boiling water will also kill grass (which will regrow), so just be careful where you pour.
-I tried this method on dandelions last year and it’s mildly effective.
-The boiling water definitely kills the weed, but dandelions will eventually come back, unless you remove them.
+I’ve tried this method on dandelions and it’s mildly effective.
+The boiling water definitely kills the weed, but dandelions will eventually come back, unless you remove the entire root system.

 pouring boiling water on dandelions

 Ok, so these methods aren’t all “recipes” since the first two are just single ingredients.
 Vinegar is a non-toxic (to humans) weed killer.
 Actually, it will kill any above-ground plants, so be careful where you pour or spray it.
-I keep a spray bottle of vinegar under the sink, which I use to clean my house (read this post for more info on DIY natural cleaners).
-It’s my go-to, quick weed killer when weeds sprout up between cracks in our driveway or sidewalk.
+Vinegar is acetic acid and it draws moisture out of the leaves and kills the top growth.

 non-toxic weed killers work great on cracks in driveway